X509Whatever/OpenPdfSharp-v4/README.md

 This project is a fork of [iTextSharp (LGPL / MPL) 4.1.6](https://github.com/schourode/iTextSharp-LGPL) that includes [Bouncy Castle](https://www.nuget.org/packages/BouncyCastle/) as a NuGet package instead of directly including the source code.

+The idea is adding patches and backports from OpenPDF (itext LGPL fork from Java) to iTextSharp LGPL, as well as maintaining more recent BouncyCastle versions.

 NuGet package
 --------------